noe/seqp/README.md

 and in training you just load them back without having to encode them every time.

+What does `seqp` do or doesn't do?:

+- Seqp gives you padded + bucketed iterated data batching.
+- Seqp does not hold the full (potentially huge) dataset in memory.
+- Seqp helps you only process your data once, then persist it and then load it back any number of times you want.
+- Seqp integrates with other frameworks (if present) to provide synergies.

 This library was created due to the fact that for each different deep learning framework you have to use a different approach for that: TF records for tensorflow (+ tensor2tensor), custom binary format for for fairseq, etc.